 The Michigan Farmworker Project (MFP) is a community-engaged project that aims to provide a deeper understanding of the complex working and living conditions of migrant and seasonal farmworkers in the state of Michigan and the relationship with health outcomes in this population.
 The MFP seeks to identify indicators of labor exploitation in farmworkers and relate this understanding to farmworker’s psychosocial, occupational and environmental risk factors as well as gaps in service provision and recommendations from farmworkers themselves to address their current working and living conditions.

-- Lisbeth Iglesias-Rios, PhD, Co-investigator and Senior Study Coordinator
+- Lisbeth Iglesias-Rios, PhD, MPH, Co-investigator and Senior Study Coordinator

 - Marie O’Neill, PhD, Co-investigator

 - Mislael Valentín Cortés, Doctoral Student, Research Assistant

 - Maria Jhoana Barajas, Doctoral Student, Research Assistant

 Preliminary Analysis: MFP and COVID-19 Pandemic

 The MFP found that farmworkers (migrant, seasonal, and H-2A)—considered "essential workers" - face challenging working and living conditions that are critical to address during the COVID-19 pandemic.
 Efforts to limit COVID-19 risks in this population require an evidence-based, multifactorial approach that involves workers, employees, and stake-holders.
 In a policy brief, the researchers recommend that enforcement actions be taken to ensure compliance with COVID-19 protection and mitigation guidelines instead of reliance on self-compliance.